Quotes about Gillette, Wyoming

 Jack R. Gage

 Back then they tried to imagine cattle drives.
 Now we would try to imagine a time when Twin Spruce Junior High was Campbell County High School and there were still houses instead of large banks.
-Maybe the future downtown will be empty shops that make up the backdrop of news reports on what happened when the city collapsed.
-Or maybe the unlikely could happen and more high-rise buildings will take over.
+Maybe the future downtown will be empty shops that make up the backdrop of news reports or maybe high-rise buildings will take over.
 We will have to wait and see.

 D & G Enterprise (publisher)